 Anyone who has seen a body of water during or after rain would probably say, “The water rises!”

 But, by how much does the water level rise?
 And how long does it take for the water to go back to normal depth?
 A few hours?
 A few days?
 Now we can put numbers to those questions at Minisceongo Creek in Rockland County.
 This data may provide valuable insight on the surrounding watershed’s flooding and erosion issues that have occurred in recent years.

 Rockland County Soil and Water Conservation District (SWCD) has partnered with Temboo to collect real-time measurements of the water level at Minisceongo Creek every 15 minutes.
 With the wireless depth sensor installed in October 2021, community members can get real-time flood data and stay dry while doing so!
 Rather than going outside while it’s raining and writing down measurements from a water level gauge every 15 minutes, members can watch the data come in on their computers or smartphones from the comfort of their homes.
-Furthermore, community members can easily share the collected data with any parties interested in collaborating on monitoring the watershed.
+Furthermore, community members can easily share the collected data with any parties interested in watershed restoration and water quality monitoring.
 Take a look at the live data stream, pun intended.

 How did we accomplish this?
 First, Temboo conducted range testing at the site to get an idea of signal strength between the gateway and sensor and to determine the best location to deploy the sensor.
 Leading up to the deployment, Temboo, Rockland County SWCD, and Garnerville Holding Company had a pre-deployment video chat to discuss logistics.
 We shared photos and sketches and coordinated who would bring what equipment.

 Finally, deployment day came around!
 We started with connecting the gateway to WiFi at the gateway steward location.
 Then we entered the creek via ladder access and mounted the depth sensor and module onto pressure treated plywood that was installed by Garnerville Holding Company prior to deployment.